cubisttriangle/BotaniCam/README.md

 1. When you're done, stop the flask process.
 Then deactivate the virtual environment with:
    > deactivate

+## Customization and configuration...

 To override the settings in config.py.
 Create a folder in the top-level project directory called instance and add your custom config.py there.

 1. Create instance directory.
 This shouldn't be added to version control.
    > mkdir instance

-1. Copy the config.py from the root dir to your instance folder and override whatever variables you like.
+1. Copy the config.py from the root directory to your instance folder and override whatever variables you like.
    > cp ./config.py ./instance/config.py